Sandyarathi/SwissTournamentStrategy/README.md

 Python mini project with PostgreSQL connection to apply the SwissPairing strategy for multi-player games.

 ##How to Run:
-Download Repo and from within the directory execute the following commands
+Clone/Download repository and from within the directory execute the following commands

 -->vagrant up
 -->vagrant ssh